CE1999/CE1999/README.md

 --->
-hello how are you and i am fine thanks . maybe we can be friends from this platform. and i am have a boyfriend . yeah a boyfriend never mind it . and i love him. just because i love myself like you.
+hello how are you and i am fine thanks . maybe we can be friends from this platform. and i am have a XXXfriend . yeah a XXXriend never mind it . and i love XXX. just because i love myself like you.